Araucano88/Home/README.md

 Homepage URI  | Description
 ------------- | -------------
 http://www.jaimeramirez.ch/home  | This is the Landingpage/Startpage.
-http://www.jaimeramirez.ch/about  | On this part of the Webside you can find information about me and my life. http://www.jaimeramirez.ch/about | On this part of the Webside you can find information about me and my life http://www.jaimeramirez.ch/education http://www.jaimeramirez.ch/education/bfh http://www.jaimeramirez.ch/education/feusi| On this part of the Webside you can find
+Like we know it all from a Webpage. http://www.jaimeramirez.ch/about  | On this part of the Webside you can find information about me and my life. http://www.jaimeramirez.ch/about | On this part of the Webside you can find information about me and my life http://www.jaimeramirez.ch/education http://www.jaimeramirez.ch/education/bfh http://www.jaimeramirez.ch/education/feusi| On this part of the Webside you can find